moqui/HiveMind/README.md

 ### Running HiveMind

-To run HiveMind you need Moqui Framework and Mantle Business Artifacts as well as HiveMind itself.
+To run HiveMind you need Moqui Framework, Mantle Business Artifacts, and SimpleScreens as well as HiveMind itself.
 Moqui supports a few methods for setup and deployment as described in the documentation here:

 <http://www.moqui.org/framework/docs/RunDeploy.html>